alanmitchell/bmon/docs/source/bmon-architecture.rst

 module <https://github.com/alanmitchell/bmon/blob/master/bmsapp/calcs/transforms.py>`_.

-:ref:`calculated-fields` allow for new sensor readings to be created from mathematical combinations of other readings or from acquistion from the Internet.
+:ref:`calculated-fields` allow for new sensor readings to be created from mathematical combinations of other readings or from acquisition from the Internet.
 The general code for creating calculated fields is in `this module <https://github.com/alanmitchell/bmon/blob/master/bmsapp/calcs/calcreadings.py>`_.
 The specific calculated field functions are currently found in the